“Sub cash register” by Franck BLAIS is licensed under CC BY-SA 2.0.

 Want to understand the real cost for your business?

 Every situation is different.
-Let's discuss what fractional CTO support would look like for your specific needs and budget.
+Let's discuss what this model would look like for your specific needs and budget.